vdhamer/Photo-Club-Hub/.github/README.md

 <details><summary>Details about smart scrolling</summary></p>

-Apple introduced `ScrollTargetBehavior` for SwiftUI's `ScrollView`s in iOS 17.
+Apple introduced `ScrollTargetBehavior` for SwiftUI's `ScrollViews` in iOS 17.
 It allows the app to control where on the page a scroll motion comes to a stop, thus avoiding the display of a list section with some of the top off-screen.
 </p>